-- The first thing you will need to do is open up Command Prompt as administrator.
-To do this, search for “Command Prompt” in the Start menu, and then right-click on the result and select “Run as administrator“.
+- First, you will need to open up Command Prompt as administrator.
+To do this, search for “Command Prompt” in the Start menu, right-click on the result, and select “Run as administrator.”

 - Once Command Prompt is open, type the following command.

 - This command will fix the MBR (Master Boot Record) on your computer.

 - Once it’s done, type the following command:

 - This command will fix the boot sector on your computer.

 How Do I Fix Broken Registry Items in Windows 10?